dnmfarrell/perltricks-static/README.md

 Titles-as-filenames has another benefit: no two articles can have the same title, which avoids issues with 2 articles having duplicate URLs.

-The front matter is provided inline in the markdown file, immediately followed by the article body, in GitHub flavored markdown.
+The front matter is provided inline in the markdown file, immediately followed by the article body, in GitHub flavored markdown ([cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)).
 The two main rules to know here are as follows:

 If you want highlighted code syntax, use a fenced code block with the `prettyprint`  keyword: